QuarticCat/enum-ptr/README.md

 where `Compact<Foo<'a>>` is the compact representation of `Foo<'a>`.
 It is only one pointer wide.

 Since `&i32` and `Box<i32>` are aligned by 4 bytes, the lowest 2 bits of them are always zeros. `Compact<Foo<'a>>` utilizes these bits to store the tag (discriminant value).

+## Features

+- No need to write unsafe pointer operations
+- Support various pointer types and can be extended
+- Minimum type conversion cost
+- Verified through MIRI

 ## Usage